-When Paul Brady from Strabane, County Donegal, joined The Johnstons, he came from a very different musical background, and had previously played in various R&B and beat groups.
+When Paul Brady from Strabane, Tyrone, joined The Johnstons, he came from a very different musical background, and had previously played in various R&B and beat groups.
 He was a talented musician and vocalist who would play an important part in The Johnstons’ success.
 However, Paul Brady wasn’t the only new name joining The Johnstons.

 The other musician joining The Johnstons was Limerick born Mick Moloney, a multi-instrumentalist, who had been a member of The Emmet Folk Group.
 He had also worked with a number of well known Irish traditional musicians.
 Mick Moloney and Paul Brady made their debut on The Johnstons’ sophomore single.

 For their followup to The Travelling People, The Johnstons recorded and released The Alamo later in 1966.
 It charted and The Johnstons’ popularity continued to grow.
 By then, The Johnstons were a popular draw and in Dublin and a familiar face in city’s folk scene.
 The addition of Paul Brady and Mick Moloney had allowed The Johnstons to expand their repertoire.
 This ensured that The Johnstons’ popularity continued to grow.